ropenscilabs/statistical-software-review/README.md

 ## But it appears to be an R package?

 Ah, that’s true.
-The repository also contains a few functions both for the use of developers submitting packages for review, and for reviewers.
+The repository also contains a few tools for the use both of developers submitting packages for review, and for reviewers.
-This repository also contains an R package called `statsoftrev` which developers and reviewers will need to install with,
+These tools are bundled s an R package called `statsoftrev` which developers and reviewers will need to install with,

 ``` r